rayokamoto/cabinet/docs/features.md

-  -M, --max <size>        Get files that are LESS THAN the specified size (in KB) -o, --output <output>   Specify the name of the output folder -T, --type <file-type>  Sort files according to the specific file type -t, --template          The path you are using is a predefined one (e.g. 'downloads' for your downloads folder) -h, --help              Print help
+  -M, --max <size>        Get files that are LESS THAN the specified size (in KB) -o, --output <output>   Specify the name of the output folder -T, --type <file-type>  Sort files according to the specific file type -R, --regex <match>     Use regular expressions (regex) for pattern matching of file names -t, --template          The path you are using is a predefined one (e.g. 'downloads' for your downloads folder) -h, --help              Print help
 ```